dmprofe/en.javascript.info/1-js/04-object-basics/01-object/article.md

 We can imagine an object as a cabinet with signed files.
 Every piece of data is stored in its file by the key.
 It's easy to find a file by its name or add/remove a file.

+> ![t]- t: Objects are 1st class citizens.
+Their properties are dynamic.
+>
+> These are key differences with Java:
+>
+> - Objects 1st class citizens: they don't need to have a rigid class
+>   defined beforhand so that they are instantiated from it.
+We have e.g.
+>   the `{}` literal notation to instantiate them as we please, ad hoc.
+>   In fact, it's classes that are 2nd class citizens in JS (they are an ES6
+>   addition to the language).
+> - Dynamic properties: not only objects can be created on the fly with literal
+>   notation, but we can add/remove properties from them at any time (also valid
+>   for objects instantiated from "rigid" classes).
+>   This is quite powerful...
+As always: if you use it, do it responsably
+>   (® Uncle Ben).

 ![](object.svg)

 An empty object ("empty cabinet") can be created using one of two syntaxes: